leonardcyber/unofficialkyc-cli/README.md

 because we want you to use it, but be aware, you're probably going to have personal conversations with the devs in our Keybase (link at the bottom) about bugs you find or ambiguous setup steps.
-We're happy to help you manually install it so it can start to get tested.
+We're happy to help you manually install and work through issues you find using it so that it will begin to get tested.

 ## FAQ

 ### What is UnofficialKYC?

-UnofficialKYC is a platform for users to anonymously link their accounts on many online services to a single charitable donation, without having to share their identity between those services.
-In doing this, UFKYC provides a way for companies to penalize the creation of many different accounts, without requiring genuinely new users to pay money they haven't already provided for another service before, and without having to require identifying information from new users like passports or IDs.
+UnofficialKYC is a platform for users to link their accounts on many online services to a single charitable donation, without having to share their disclose their real life identity or shared identity between those services.
+In doing this, UFKYC provides a way for companies to penalize the creation of many different accounts, without requiring genuinely new users to pay money they haven't already provided for another service, and without having to require identifying information like passports or IDs.

 By incorporating UnofficialKYC into their authentication or signup procedures, websites can: